-We found the answer for you!
+We found an answer for you!
 And there are a couple other things worth mentioning, too.

-OK, for starters, aside from the obvious problems running out of gas can entail — getting stranded on the side of a busy highway, somewhere miles from civilization or when it’s blazing hot or freezing cold and you have kids in the car — driving on empty can also do damage to your vehicle.
+For starters, aside from the obvious problems running out of gas can entail -- getting stranded on the side of a busy highway, somewhere miles from civilization or when it’s blazing hot or freezing cold and you have kids in the car -- driving on empty can also do damage to your vehicle.

-According to Your Mechanic, driving with a low amount of fuel in your gas tank can damage your fuel pump, due to any debris or contamination in the gas — which can just naturally settle at the bottom of the tank — that can be sent through the pump.
+According to Your Mechanic, driving with a low amount of fuel in your gas tank can damage your fuel pump, due to any debris or contamination in the gas, which can just naturally settle at the bottom of the tank and be sent through the pump.
 If you do it once, it’s probably not that big of a deal, but it can be harmful if you’re doing it regularly.

 In short, not very.